nagaozen/gedit-plugin-autocomplete/README.md

 Changes
 -------
 > @2010-01-02
 > Plugin completely rewritten.
+Renamed the version to 0.10.0.
 Notable features:
 >
 >   * Accepts a global list of static words available for all kind of documents
 >   * Accepts a list of static words for each language -- useful for constants, static methods etc